-Base64 Encoding and Decoding UDFs for PI/PO (Example)
+Base64 Encoding and Decoding UDFs for PI/PO and CPI (Example)

-There are several ways to encode and decode Base64 messages in SAP PI/PO.
+There are several ways to encode and decode Base64 messages in SAP PI/PO and CPI.
 In this post, we will discuss how to convert Base64 using User Defined Functions (UDF).

 You can also use Java Mapping class to encode or decode Base64 format.
 In SAP Back-end system the same functionality can be achieved using ABAP Function Modules or ABAP class CL_HTTP_UTILITY.